danielhenrymantilla/higher-kinded-types.rs/book/src/explain-sort-by-lifetimes.md

             ___

-            Another point of view, related to this, is that **caller-chosen lifetimes cannot be smaller than the scope of the `fn` body of the callee**:
+            An important property of Rust, related to this, is that **caller-chosen lifetimes cannot be smaller than the scope of the `fn` body of the callee**:

             ```rust , ignore
             fn sort_by_key…(…) … where … { // ---+----------------+